JALVITO/flix-recommendations/README.md

-# Endpoints

-> Note.
-All endpoints receive arguments using url parameters convention

-## Running the project
+# Running the project

 Project can be build using the following command:
 `docker-compose build`

 Project can be run using the following command:
-`docker-compose –-env-file config/dev.env up`
+`docker-compose –-env-file config/dev.env up app`

 You can access the project using the following url: http://localhost:5005/

+# Testing

+Project can be tested using the following command:
+`docker-compose –-env-file config/test.env up test`

+# Endpoints

+> Note.
+All endpoints receive arguments using url parameters convention

 ## create_user